 Samuel Stabler (b.
 1984, Atlanta, Georgia) studied at Central Saint Martin’s College of Art and Design in London, and the University of Georgia, Athens, in 2007.
 His work has been exhibited internationally in New York at Garis & Hahn, Dorfman Projects, Gallery 151, National Arts Club, and Christie’s; in London at Degree Art Gallery, The Conningsby Gallery, and The Window Gallery; Gallery 60Six, San Francisco; Subliminal Projects Gallery, Los Angeles; Tumuboko Gallery, Kobe, Japan; the Chinese Characters Gallery, Budapest; and The Coffee Shop Gallery, Brussels.

 Tori Tinsley (b.
 1980) received an BFA from the University of Michigan Penny W. Stamps School of Art & Design, MAAT from the School of the Art Institute of Chicago, and MFA from Georgia State University.
 She is a 2017 Artadia Atlanta Finalist, 2016 Joan Mitchell Foundation Painters and Sculptors Grant recipient, a 2016-17 Wathall Fellow, and a 2016 City of Atlanta Emerging Artist Award and Project Grant recipient.
 She is a founding member of Atlanta-based Day & Night Projects and Doppler Projects.
 Tinsley has exhibited nationally and internationally.

-Art on Paper returns to downtown Manhattan's Pier 36 in March of 2017 to build on the success of the fair's first two editions.
-Art on Paper's medium-driven focus lends itself to significant projects - unique moments that have set the fair apart and established a new and important destination for the arts in New York City.
+Art on Paper returns to downtown Manhattan's Pier 36 in March of 2018 with eighty-five galleries featuring top modern and contemporary paper-based art.
+Art on Paper's medium-driven focus lends itself to significant projects - unique moments that have set the fair apart and established an important destination for the arts in New York City.